Oshinkoshin Waterfall (Oshinkoshin-no-taki [オシンコシンの滝])

 Looking past the bottom of the Oshinkoshin Waterfall back towards the Sea of Okhotsk from the base of the falls

-The rocky coastline limited what we could see up and down the coast, but given how cold it was up here, this was certainly no place for a swim!
+The rocky coastline limited what we could see up and down the coast, but given how cold it tended to be up here, this was certainly no place for a swim!

 Nomenclature and the Ainu of Japan